Why Are The Signs Of Depression In Men Different?

 Reducing the "male experience" to risky behaviors may also feel invalidating for men.
 If doctors, friends, family, and others perpetuate the idea that men must partake in frequent sex, drink alcohol socially, or spend lots of money, men may grow up believing that these behaviors are normal and not part of an underlying concern.
 They might also sense that they are not being taken seriously if they try to reach out for support or talk to peers.

 Often, men discuss an urge to be strong or stoic for their partners, families, or friends and feel unable to voice their needs because doing so would take up space.
-Setting up a space for yourself may allow you to focus more actively on others in your life.
+This can be particularly true when they are experiencing a mental illness.
+Because families may share the same primary care provider, men may also feel uncomfortable discussing issues with their family doctor.
+Setting up a space just for yourself may allow you to focus more actively on others in your life.
 If you worry about visiting an in-person counselor, you can also try online therapy, which allows a more discreet treatment.
 You can choose between video, phone, or live chat sessions and can choose the name or nickname you use on the site.
 If you're uncomfortable spending much money on treatment, online therapy may be much more affordable than traditional counseling.
 Studies show that online therapy may be more effective for men than for other genders, as it often allows for the removal of gender-based stereotypes in treatment.

-If you're interested in trying this treatment modality, consider signing up for an online platform like BetterHelp, which offers a growing database of therapists.
+If you're interested in talking to a professional online about treatment or depression risk factors for men, consider signing up for an online platform like BetterHelp, which offers a growing database of therapists.
 When you sign up, you can indicate if you feel most comfortable speaking to a male therapist.

 Frequently Asked Questions (FAQs)